-The Association has exposure to LIBOR, including in financial instruments that reference LIBOR that mature after 2021.
-The exposure arises from loans made to customers and the note payable to AgFirst Farm Credit Bank.
+The Association has exposure to LIBOR arising from loans made to customers and the note payable to AgFirst Farm Credit Bank.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the lives of the financial instruments, which could adversely affect the value of, and return on, instruments held.
-The LIBOR transition could result in paying higher interest rates on current LIBOR-indexed Systemwide Debt Securities, and adversely affect the yield on, and fair value of, loans held that reference LIBOR.
-In addition, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.